Root Canal Therapy

 Root canal or endodontic treatment is a process whereby inflamed or dead pulp is removed from the inside of the tooth, enabling a tooth that was causing pain to be retained.

-Dental pulp is the soft tissue in the canal that runs through the centre of a tooth.
+The dental pulp is the soft tissue in the canal that runs through the center of a tooth.
 Once a tooth is fully formed it can function normally without its pulp and be kept indefinitely.

 If you have a damaged or injured tooth, root canal treatment may help to save it.
-Inside your tooth is soft tissue containing nerves, and blood and lymph vessels, known as the tooth pulp.
+Inside your tooth is soft tissue containing nerves, blood, and lymph vessels, known as the tooth pulp.
 When the pulp cannot repair itself from disease or injury, it dies.
-A fracture in a tooth or a deep cavity commonly cause pulp death, as the pulp is exposed to bacteria found in your saliva.
+A fracture in a tooth or a deep cavity commonly causes pulp death, as the pulp is exposed to bacteria found in your saliva.